Dubai: Tourism and retail

-Tourism is an important part of the Dubai government's strategy to maintain the flow of foreign cash into the emirate.
-Dubai's lure for tourists is based mainly on shopping, but also on its possession of other ancient and modern attractions.
-As of 2018, Dubai is the fourth most-visited city in the world based on the number of international visitors and the fastest growing, increasing by a 10.7% rate.
-The city hosted 14.9 million overnight visitors in 2016, and is expected to reach 20 million tourists by 2020.

-A great tourist attraction in Dubai is the Burj Khalifa, currently the tallest building on Earth.
-Although, Jeddah Tower in Jeddah, Saudi Arabia is aiming to be taller.
+Tourism is an important part of the Dubai government's strategy to maintain the flow of foreign cash.
+Dubai's lure for tourists is based mainly on shopping, but also on its ancient and modern attractions.
+As of 2018, Dubai is the fourth-most-visited city in the world based on the number of international visitors and the fastest growing, increasing at a 10.7% rate.
+The city hosted 14.9 million overnight visitors in 2016 and was expected to reach 20 million tourists by 2020.
+A great tourist attraction in Dubai is the Burj Khalifa, the tallest building in the world, although Jeddah Tower in Jeddah, Saudi Arabia is aiming to be taller.